Scotland’s FinTech Cluster – A Tech-Driven Revolution

 The series comes at a fitting time for the sector as FinTech continues to touch every aspect of modern life.
 Currently we see examples such as PFM applications, payment disrupters, socially-driven lending, or even charitable giving services.

-Our contribution to the series entitled ‘Why is Scotland the perfect place for fintech to thrive?’ is narrated by DirectID Founder & CEO, James Varga, who relays the story of building a platform to help overcome some of the challenges surrounding access to credit.
+Our contribution to the series entitled ‘Why is Scotland the perfect place for fintech to thrive?’ is narrated by Atto Founder & CEO, James Varga, who relays the story of building a platform to help overcome some of the challenges surrounding access to credit.

 Accompanying narrative comes from Nicola Anderson, Strategic Development Director at FinTech Scotland, as she discusses the breadth of the ecosystem and the key success factors to Scotland’s flourishing FinTech scene.